Slade: Glam rock, success and peak (1971–1974)

 The band began to experiment with different musical styles, moving away from their usual successful rock anthems.
 Following the success of "My Friend Stan", Slade released the album Old, New, Borrowed and Blue, in February 1974 which went to number one in the UK.
-Re-titled "Stomp Your Hands, Clap Your Feet", the album was another disappointment in the US, failing to break into the top 100.
+Re-titled Stomp Your Hands, Clap Your Feet, the album was another disappointment in the US, failing to break into the top 100.
 The following month saw a new single released.
-"Everyday" was a piano led ballad which made number three in the UK charts.
+"Everyday" was a piano led ballad which made number three in the UK chart.
 The next single, "The Bangin' Man" saw a return to a more guitar-based sound, again reaching the number three position.

 Decline in popularity (1974–1975)

 In the latter half of 1974, the possibility of making a film was being discussed.
 The band considered a number of screenplays before settling on Slade in Flame, a gritty tale of the rise and fall of a fictional 1960s group called Flame; the story was based on true music business events involving Slade and various other groups of the time.
 A track from the film was released, "Far Far Away"; this reached number two in the UK and topped the charts in Norway and other parts of Scandinavia.
-Noddy Holder has cited the single as his favourite Slade song.
+Holder has cited the single as his favourite Slade song.

 The soundtrack album was released in late November and despite a positive reception from the critics, the disappointing chart position of number six was seen by some as an indication of the band's decline in popularity.
 The film, released in January 1975, received a somewhat mixed reception.
 Critics loved it, but it was thought that its bleak, noir atmosphere confused Slade fans who were used to Slade delivering a good time.
 Directed by Richard Loncraine and written by Andrew Birkin, the film featured Tom Conti in his first major film role.

 The number 15 position of the film's main theme song, "How Does It Feel", was seen as further proof of the band's decline.
 The ballad, featuring brass instruments and flute, was at the time thought to be too far from the fans' expectations.
 Noel Gallagher of the British band Oasis however has claimed the track to be, "one of the best songs written, in the history of pop, ever".
 The follow-up in May "Thanks for the Memory (Wham Bam Thank You Mam)" fared slightly better, peaking at number seven in the UK and doing well in a number of other European countries.
 The single became Slade's last top 10 hit of the 1970s.